MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-multi-geo.md

 - A cached query stored in a remote region stays in that region at rest.
 However, other data in transit may go back and forth between multiple geographies.
 - When moving data from one region to another in a Multi-Geo environment, the source data may remain in the region from which the data was moved for up to 30 days.
 During that time end users don't have access to it.
 It's removed from this region and destroyed during the 30-day period.
 - Multi-Geo doesn't result in better performance in general.
 Loading reports and dashboards still involves requests to the home region for metadata.
-- The [dataflows](service-dataflows-overview.md) feature (in preview) is not supported on Multi-GEO at this time.
+- The [dataflows](service-dataflows-overview.md) feature is not supported on Multi-GEO at this time.

 ## Next steps